p0wen/puffins/TESTING.md

    Userprofile-icon
    Cart-icon
    Search-icon
-4. Click Userprofile-icon and sign in
+4. Click Userprofile-icon and login with user: puffin1 - pw: 1niffup!
 5. Check that navbar icons changed and the follow are present
    Useraccount-icon
    Wishlist-icon